 How the price change mechanism works

-Published on: 17th July 2013 | Updated on: 4th October 2024
+Published on: 17th July 2013 | Updated on: 23rd February 2026

 As prices in the market are constantly changing, there is an agreed mechanism in place to increase and decrease the reimbursement prices for medicines.
 This is intended to take into account pharmacies having stock of certain products already on their shelves when a price change is first introduced.

 Community Pharmacy England keeps the proprietary and non-proprietary price change mechanisms under close review.
-It is expected that the price change mechanism would have a neutral effect on pharmacy contractors’ reimbursement given that prices decrease as well as increase from time to time.
+It is expected that the price change mechanism would have a neutral effect on pharmacy contractors’ reimbursement, given that prices decrease as well as increase from time to time.

 Download our Factsheet: What is the Price Change Mechanism?